jhtran989/CS-351-Project-2/README.md

 ### Afternotes

+As always, there might be errors with parsing the input (all the exceptions are not caught), but given the right input, the program should work as intended.

 Any `List` structures used will be implemented as an `ArrayList`.

-Should hardcode LEFT and RIGHT as 0 and 1, respectively.
+The sides of the board `LEFT` and `RIGHT` are encoded as 0 and 1, respectively, in the `SideOfBoard` enum.

 `Domino` class &mdash; `HALF_BLANK` object:*